adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 - In[29] a deeper **deconvolution network** was developed, in which stacked deconvolution and unpooling layers are used.

 ```
+[29] H. Noh, S. Hong, and B. Han, “Learning deconvolution network
+for semantic segmentation,” in Proceedings of the IEEE International
+Conference on Computer Vision, 2015, pp. 1520–1528
 ```
 ###### [ SegNet]